Aim My Robot: Precision Local Navigation to Any Object: Abstract

 \section{Abstract}

 Existing navigation systems mostly consider ``success'' when the robot reaches within 1\unit{\meter} radius to a goal.
-This precision is insufficient for emerging applications where the robot needs to be positioned precisely relative to an object for downstream tasks, such as docking, inspection, and manipulation.
+This precision is insufficient for emerging applications where the robot needs to be positioned precisely \footnote{We use the word ``precise'' to indicate both low error and high consistency.
+This is different from the conventional meaning of ``precise'' that only refers to high consistency.} relative to an object for downstream tasks, such as docking, inspection, and manipulation.
 To this end, we design and implement \emph{Aim-My-Robot} (\emph{AMR}), a local navigation system that enables a robot to reach any object in its vicinity at the desired relative pose, with \emph{centimeter-level precision}. \ours{} achieves high precision and robustness by leveraging multi-modal sensors, precise action prediction, and is trained on large-scale photorealistic data generated in simulation. \ours{} shows strong sim2real transfer and can adapt to different robot kinematics and unseen objects with little to no fine-tuning.\\ Website: {{\url{https://sites.google.com/view/aimmyrobot}}}